nannourn/nannourn.github.io/content/posts/2021-04-22-my-first-post/index.markdown

 - Hugo
 - Netlify
 - Blogdown
+summary: All about my adventures with Hugo, Blogdown and Netlify.
 ---
 Somehow, it only took me 12 hours to figure out how to integrate Hugo, Blogdown and Netlify.
 Next step: secure an *.rbind.io domain name!